-Because of collateral and human losses during Avenger battles, the United Nations passes an accord to supervise and control the team.
-The Avengers are divided on this move.
+Because of collateral and human losses during Avenger missions, the United Nations passes an accord to supervise and control the team; a move the Avengers are divided about.
 While Ironman supports it out of guilt for creating Ultron, Captain America has more faith in his own judgement than the government’s.
 Before differences are resolved, Bucky Barnes resurfaces and kills King T’Chaka of Wakanda in Vienna.
-With Captain America going rogue with Bucky to uncover the real mastermind, the rift is further widened.
-This ultimately leads to an all-out confrontation between the two Avengers faction in Leipzig.
+With Captain America then going rogue with Bucky to uncover the real mastermind, the rift is further widened, ultimately resulting in an all-out confrontation between the two Avengers factions in Leipzig.
 The differences between the former comrades may never be bridged.

 Why did DoJ fizzle while Civil War shines?
 Is it because of Marvel’s accumulated experience in cinematic presentation?
 Is it because Civil War has predecessors that saved it the tedium of origin stories?

 No. In my opinion, both movies enjoyed no overriding advantages because the producers of DoJ could have easily drawn from other movies too.
 Anyway, how many viewers are unfamiliar with the origin stories of Superman and Batman?

 What Marvel did right with Civil War, and correspondingly triumphed at, was its method of superhero storytelling.
 This is the acknowledgement that audiences do not watch superhero movies just for over-the-top fights, explosions, and special effects.
 Instead, they seek to understand superheroes on a personal level, be told about the humans beneath the masks and powers too.